tokensoft/tokensoft-sdk/README.md

 Administrator:
  - Broker Dealer ATS - Create accounts at the Tokensoft Transfer Agent and associate wallets with accounts.
  - Exchange - Create accounts at Tokensoft or the Tokensoft Transfer agent and associate wallets with accounts.

+#### Assets

+Every administrator will need unique credential per asset.
+Each set of credentials will enable an administrator to whitelist wallets to be authorized to hold the tokens.

 #### Authentication